Richard Greene: TV and Fu Manchu

 Amongst other TV programmes, Greene was in A Man For Loving, The Doctors, The Morecambe and Wise Show, Dixon of Dock Green, Scarf Jack, as corrupt businessman Neil Turvey in The Professionals episode "Everest Was Also Conquered", and the Tales of the Unexpected episode "Mrs. Bixby and the Colonel's Coat".

-Greene replaced Douglas Wilmer to play Sir Denis Nayland Smith in two of Harry Alan Towers's Fu Manchu films, The Blood of Fu Manchu (1968) and The Castle of Fu Manchu (1969).
+Greene replaced Douglas Wilmer to play Denis Nayland Smith in two of Harry Alan Towers's Fu Manchu films, The Blood of Fu Manchu (1968) and The Castle of Fu Manchu (1969).
 Both films were directed by Jess Franco and shot in Spain.

+Personal life

+Greene had a long love affair in the 1950s with Nancy Oakes (1925–2005), the wealthy daughter of mining tycoon Harry Oakes.
+Their daughter, Patricia Luisa Oakes (1951–2012), became the wife of Franklin D. Roosevelt Jr..

 Later life and death

 Memorial plaque in St Paul's, Covent Garden.

 In 1972 Greene was unwittingly embroiled in the Lewis v Averay court case, after a fraudster pretending to be Greene had purchased a vehicle.

 Greene died in 1985 of cardiac arrest at his home at Kelling Hall, Norfolk, England, aged 66.
 His daughter, Patricia, said he had never completely recovered from an injury sustained from a fall three years earlier.
 "He still had quite a fan club and was receiving letters requesting signed pictures", she said.